Modeling Chemical Exfoliation of Non-van der Waals Chromium Sulfides by Machine Learning Interatomic Potentials and Monte Carlo Simulations: Supporting Information

-The python codes implemented for performing simulated annealing and MC vacancy diffusion simulation in addition for Jupyter notebooks used for analyzing the results are available on GitHub (https://github.com/UMBC-STEAM-LAB/NNP-nonstoichiometric-chromium-sulfides).
+To enhance reproducibility, the NNP training dataset, DFT, CE, and NNP settings files, along with Python codes for SA, MC vacancy diffusion simulations, and Jupyter notebooks for result analysis, are available on GitHub (https://github.com/UMBC-STEAM-LAB/NNP-nonstoichiometric-chromium-sulfides).